Kipor

 Safety first: Shut down the generator, eliminate ignition sources, and ventilate the area.
 Wear gloves and eye protection.

-- Step 1 – Visual inspection: Follow all fuel lines from tank to engine.
-Look for wet spots, drips, or stains on hoses, filter, and injection pump.
+- Step 1 – Visual inspection: Follow all fuel lines from the tank to the engine.
+Look for wet spots, drips, or stains on hoses, the filter, and the injection pump.

 - Step 2 – Tighten fittings: Gently tighten hose clamps and threaded fittings.
 Do not overtighten plastic components.